source-separation/tutorial/_sources/landing.md

 The goal of this tutorial is that you leave with:

-1. A practical overview of source separation, including its history and current research trends,
+1. A practical overview of source separation, including some history and current research trends,
 2. A high-level intuition for how and why each source separation approach works,
 3. The ability to make an educated decision about when and how to incorporate source